MD-Studio/MDStudio_examples/building_microservices/Python/README.md

 ## Example 1: A "Hello World" microservice

-The "Hello World" microservice is a very basic microservice that exposes one endpoint that, when called, returns a "hello world" message with a time stamp.
+The "Hello World" microservice is a very basic microservice that exposes one endpoint that accepts a "greeting" from the user and returns that same message prefixed with "Hello World!".
+In addition it returns some timing information (time the message was send and the answer returned).
 Although not a very exiting result it illustrates the basic framework of a Python microservice that will serve as the blueprint for all the other examples.